Optional Practical Training (OPT)

 Who is eligible for post-completion OPT?

 Students must have completed one academic year (fall and spring semesters) as a full-time student and be in F-1 status at the time of application.
-Student must have applied for graduation in one of the Associate Degree programs or full-time certificate programs at Houston Community College.
+Student must have applied for graduation in one of the Associate Degree programs or two-semester certificate programs at Houston Community College.

 Who is not eligible for post-completion OPT?